Kavari Maan: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam.
-The song "Brova Bharama" is set in the Carnatic raga Bahudari.
+The Tyagaraja composition "Brova Bharama" features in the film.
+It is set in the Carnatic raga Bahudari, and the song "Poopole Un" is set in Mayamalavagowla.

 Release and reception

 Kavari Maan was released on 6 April 1979.
 Though fans were unwilling to accept Ganesan portraying a wife killer, the film emerged a commercial success.
 Kaushikan of Kalki criticised the story but praised Muthuraman's direction, adding that the deer in the film's title was not leaping, but roaring.
+Naagai Dharuman of Anna reviewed the film positively, praising the cast performances, Arunachalam's writing and Ilaiyaraaja's music.